jonssmall/bigram/readme.md

 3) Iterating the collection of word pairs and sorting each into a hash structure to be output.

 As a homework exercise this application is unlikely to have exhaustive support for every extension in every OS.
 For best results, please test with a .txt file.
-Limitations for other file types are described in the documentation for **link to textract npm**
+Experimenting with off-the-shelf nodeJS reveals support for txt, docx, rtf, xml, but not pdf, odt, or doc.

-Regarding a "well-formed" data string, the app assumes that a-z, A-Z, and 0-9 are acceptable characters when forming a space-delimited list of words.
+Regarding a "well-formed" data string, the app assumes that a-z and 0-9 are acceptable characters when forming a space-delimited list of words.
 Take a look at the cleanInput test coverage for an example of this transformation.